Thomas Abernethy (explorer): Weddell Sea, 1841–1843

 this time heading south along 146°W hoping to again reach the Ross Ice Shelf.
 This time they became trapped in the pack ice and it took 58 days to reach through 800 miles of pack to open water.
-They sighted what became Edward VII Land and, reaching their new furthest south of 78°9'S, they again saw the Ice Shelf.
+They sighted what became Edward VII Land and, reaching their new furthest south of 78°9′S, they again saw the Ice Shelf.
 With the sea beginning to freeze solid, Ross headed north and set course for the Falkland Islands.
 The two ships became pinched between two barrier icebergs and collided several times with both ships severely damaged and facing capsize.
-Terror managed to sail clear but Erebus was trapped with the only means of to escape being to "stern board" (sailing stern first) with Abernethy as ice-master.
+Terror managed to sail clear but Erebus was trapped with the only means of escape being to "stern board" (sailing stern first) with Abernethy as ice-master.
 Abernethy "one of the most experienced icemen of our day – ever vigilant and on the watch" was able to guide them through a gap hardly wider than the ship.
 At last, after rounding Cape Horn, they reached East Falkland in April 1842 and refitted the ships.
 For more magnetic readings they sailed for Cape Horn, arriving in September but it was too early in the season to head south again so they took extended readings and then returned to the Falkland Islands, setting off on 17 December down 55°W aiming to reach the Antarctic coast at 40°W through the Weddell Sea.
 This time they failed to penetrate any distance into the pack ice so they retreated, heading for the Cape of Good Hope arriving in April 1843, and sailing home via St Helena, Ascension Island and Rio de Janeiro.
 They arrived back in England on 23 September 1843, after which Abernethy has been briefly lost to history.